jotaalvim/cbirds/README.md

-# pfpcb
+# cbirds
-Point Free Python with Combinator Birds
+## Point Free Python with Combinator Birds

+This module is intended for demonstration purposes rather than a functional or pratical use.